-We invite you to an international training for facilitators, which will be leaded by Edward Groody, USA, from 27.11. to 1.12.2019 in Prague.
-Please find more information in the Event section.
+As first step in our annual training course, we invite you to the International Training Workshop for CB Facilitators, which will be leaded by Edward Groody, USA, from 18th to 22nd of november, 2020, in Prague.
+Please find more information here.

-- Provides participants with the opportunity to practice healthy behavior and pro-social skills (problem solving, anger management, self-control, empathy, etc.).
+- Provides participants with the opportunity to learn practice healthy behavior grow personally (problem solving, anger management, self-control, empathy, etc.).

 - Creates a highly effective learning environment.